Sean Hughes (comedian): Stage and online

 In early 2014, Hughes started a podcast called Under the Radar, which ran for approximately 57 episodes (excluding repeats and split episodes) until December 2016.

 Hughes took over the role of stationmaster Mr Perks in the musical The Railway Children at King's Cross Theatre in March 2015.

 Personal life

 Hughes was a vegetarian and proponent of animal rights.
-Hughes was a heavy drinker most of his career.
-In 2012, it was reported that he had become a teetotaller.
+He was a heavy drinker most of his career.
+In 2012, he became teetotal.
+He started drinking again before he died, saying: "Apparently I’m tedious when sober".

 Death

-Hughes died aged 51 on 16 October 2017 from the effects of cirrhosis, at Whittington Hospital in North London (the same hospital he was born in).
+Hughes died in 2017, aged 51, from cirrhosis.
+He had been admitted to Whittington Hospital in North London, the same hospital in which he was born.

-A funeral service was held at St Pancras and Islington Cemetery on 23 October 2017, where, after the mourning party heard eulogies to his memory, extracts of some of Hughes' poetry were recited, and recorded music from The Smiths and Lily Allen was played, his body was cremated.
-A wake was held afterwards in a nearby pub.
+A funeral service was held at St Pancras and Islington Cemetery.
+After eulogies to his memory, extracts of Hughes' poetry were recited, and recorded music from the Smiths and Lily Allen was played.
+His body was cremated and a wake was held in a nearby pub.